bcgov/cas-ciip-portal/docs/stack.md

 #### Optimistic Updates

+Optimistic update is functionality provided by relay that boosts the perceived responsiveness of mutations.
+The data sent to the server is used to optimistically update the local relay store before receiving a response from the server in order to more quickly display the mutation effects in a way that assumes the mutation will succeed.
+Once a response is returned from the server, if the mutation results in an error the optimistic update that was applied to the local store is rolled back.
+If the mutation succeeds, any temporary optimistic data (ie IDs) will be replaced with the proper data from the server response.
+Details on how to configure updater and optimisticUpdater functions are detailed in the [Relay docs](https://relay.dev/docs/en/mutations#using-updater-and-optimisticupdater).

 #### Debouncing Mutations

 Idempotent mutations, for instance mutations that update an object, are candidates for being debounced.